Francisco Dueñas: Post-presidency

 In 1872, the Salvadoran government expelled Dueñas and his family from El Salvador.
 They left the country for exile in the United States.
 In 1878, Dueñas attempted to re-enter El Salvador, but President Rafael Zaldívar accused him of attempting to overthrow his government and Dueñas fled back to the United States.
 The same sequence of events occurred in 1883.

 Death

 Dueñas died on 4 March 1884 in San Francisco, United States.
-His remains were returned to El Salvador in 1886 and he was buried in Santa Tecla.
+His remains were returned to El Salvador in 1886 and he was buried in Nueva San Salvador (now Santa Tecla).
+Dueñas is one of only six Salvadoran presidents to have been successfully re-elected; the others are Vasconcelos, González, Zaldívar, Brigadier General Maximiliano Hernández Martínez, and Nayib Bukele.